 After many years of making his wines at other wineries, Tom built a 4,000 square foot cave on the property – tunneled into one of the hillsides.
 Kerry is an artist and some of her sculptures are featured here.
 The icon for the cave is a slightly off balance “E” representing ‘Eddy’, drilled into native rock in the back of the cave.
 As they were completing the drilling of the cave, the drill operator wanted to leave a memento carved into the rock.
 He started carving a “T” for Tom, but Tom caught him before he was finished and decided an E for Eddy would be more appropriate honoring both he and Kerry.

-Rather than using the standard ‘Peterson Pallet’ barrel holders invented by Napa winemaker Dr. Richard Peterson, Tom uses curved stainless steel ‘worms’ as he calls them, to stack their barrels.
-The advantage of these is they take up less space than the traditional stacking – allowing one to fit more barrels into an equivalent space.
+Rather than using the standard ‘Peterson Pallet’ barrel holders invented by Napa winemaker Dr. Richard Peterson, Tom uses curved stainless steel ‘worms’ as he calls them, to stack the barrels.
+The advantage of these is they take up less space than traditional stacking – allowing one to fit more barrels into an equivalent space.

 —